 Micromanage less and create greater ownership and development opportunities for your team with these tips.

-As you look over the advice above you see that one of the ways of resisting micromanagement is to become a better coach.
-If you want to create more effective and loyal employees, if you want to develop your future leaders, and resist micromanagement, join me for the Coaching with Confidence 2-day learning experience.
+If you want to create more effective and loyal employees, if you want to develop your future leaders, and resist micromanagement, join me for our foundational From Manager to Remarkable Leader learning experience.
 You can learn more and register here.